AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/Pouta/README.md

 Running the ArcGIS calculations in [CSC cPouta](https://pouta.csc.fi/) computing cluster were done using 22 Linux CentOS instances (flavor = small) where each instance had 4 VCPUs and 15 360 MB of RAM.
 First, an image with all the necessary installations (ArcGIS & Python stuff) and data was created.
 That image was then cloned to 22 instances that were used to do the calculations.
 Running all calculations took approximately 1 day with those 22 instances.

+Our calculations was divided on 293 individual subtasks where each task included MetropAccess-Digiroad calculations from 50 origin locations that are within a single *origin-file.shp* Shapefile to 14 645 destination locations that are within *destinationFile.shp*.
+All the private car origin and destination files that were used in calculations are [here](../../data/Car/).

 **Required (5) steps for doing the calculations in Pouta (repeated in every instance)**: